(Last Update: 08/15/2024)

 - Experts like Feldman Winter suggest that room-sharing without bed-sharing offers the benefits of proximity without the associated risks.

-- Keep your baby close, but always in their own safe sleeping space to reduce the risk of sleep-related deaths.
+- Keep your baby close but always in their own safe sleeping space to reduce the risk of sleep-related deaths.

 - ns: the baby is born prematurely or has a low birth weight.